Foundation Policies and Procedures

 Read the Foundation's Gift Acceptance Policies and Guidelines.

-Program Fund Establishment (20 account)
+Program Fund Establishment

-A Program Fund not tied to an endowment will be established upon receipt of a Request to Establish a Fund form and minimum deposit of $1,000 gift or contribution.
-Any documentation supporting the request, such as pledge forms or letters from the donor, should be attached to the form.
+A Program Fund not tied to an endowment will be established upon receipt of a Request to Establish a Fund form and a minimum deposit of $12,000 gift or contribution.
+As applicable, any documentation supporting the request should be attached to the form.

 Program Fund accounts do not earn interest.
 Program Fund accounts are assessed a one-time expense Recovery Fee (9 percent as of 7/1/10) when funds enter the account.
 The recovery fee is reviewed annually by the Foundation’s Board of Directors.